formlio/forml/docs/provider.rst

 .. seealso::
-    This page is merely a summarizing list of all the official providers shipped with ForML.
-API documentation as well as comprehensive description of their logical concepts is covered in individual chapters dedicated to each of the provider types respectively (linked in subsections below).
+    This page is merely a summary list of all the official providers shipped with ForML.
+API documentation as well as a comprehensive description of their logical concepts is covered in individual chapters dedicated to each of the provider types respectively (linked in subsections below).